-- (1) Be made pursuant to Site 202.14; - (2) Be made within 10 days of receiving the applicable response or objection, or the deadline for providing the response, whichever is sooner; - (3) Specify the basis of the motion; and - (4) Certify that the movant has made a good-faith effort to resolve the dispute informally. - (1) The presiding officer or any hearing officer designated by the presiding officer shall authorize data requests in the nature of interrogatories, requests for production of documents other forms of discovery, including technical sessions, requests for admission of material facts, depositions, and any other discovery method permissible in civil judicial proceedings before a state court, when such discovery is necessary to enable a partythe parties to acquire evidence admissible in a proceeding and when. - (m) When a party has provided a response to a data request, and prior to the issuance of a final order in the proceeding, the party shall have a duty to reasonably and promptly amend or supplement the response if the party obtains information which the party would have been required to provide in such method will not unduly delay the prompt and orderly conduct of the proceeding response had the information been available to the party at the time the party served the response. - (b) The presiding officer shall issue a prehearing order prescribing the methods of discovery, the timing of discovery and the means for resolving discovery disputes.
+- (1) Be made pursuant to Site 202.14; - (2) Be made within 10 days of receiving the applicable response or objection, or the deadline for providing the response, whichever is sooner; - (3) Specify the basis of the motion; and - (4) Certify that the movant has made a good-faith effort to resolve the dispute informally. - (l) The presiding officer or any hearing officer designated by the presiding officer shall authorize other forms of discovery, including technical sessions, requests for admission of material facts, depositions, and any other discovery method permissible in civil judicial proceedings before a state court, when such discovery is necessary to enable the parties to acquire evidence admissible in a proceeding. - (m) When a party has provided a response to a data request, and prior to the issuance of a final order in the proceeding, the party shall have a duty to reasonably and promptly amend or supplement the response if the party obtains information which the party would have been required to provide in such response had the information been available to the party at the time the party served the response.